-- a stormwater pipe if the nominal pipe diameter a. exceeds 300mm; - an overland flow path where it crosses more than b. one premises; - inter-allotment drainage infrastructure.
+a stormwater pipe if the nominal pipe diameter exceeds 300mm;

+- b. an overland flow path where it crosses more than one premises; - C. inter-allotment drainage infrastructure.

 Note - Refer to Planning scheme policy - Integrated design for details and examples.

 Note - Stormwater Drainage easement dimensions are provided in accordance with Section 3.8.5 of QUDM.